Storage

 Since this is a short-term scratch storage, files in /ptmp are subject to deletion to make space for other users.
 We expect to delete files which are 60 days past their creation date.
 Note that for tar files, one should use the -m flag when untaring files, so that files would have the date they were untared and not the date at which the author of the tar file created them.

-e.g., cp /work/<your_group_working_directory>/<user>/<input files> $PTMPDIR where <input files> contains the folders/files to be used in your calculation (to copy the whole folder use "-r" option).
+e.g., cp /work/<your_group_working_directory>/<user>/<input files> $TMPDIR where <input files> contains the folders/files to be used in your calculation (to copy the whole folder use "-r" option).

-Run your code, getting input from files located in $PTMPDIR and writing output to $PTMPDIR.
+Run your code, getting input from files located in $TMPDIR and writing output to $TMPDIR.

 Copy final results to storage location

-Note that this parallel filesystem will disappear at the conclusion of your job.
-Any data which is not copied out of $PTMPDIR cannot be recovered after your job has finished.
+Note that the directory at $TMPDIR will disappear at the conclusion of your job.
+Any data which is not copied out of $TMPDIR cannot be recovered after your job has finished.

 LSS is mounted on the Nova cluster.
 To access your directory, ssh to novadtn (you won't be prompted for the password).
 When on novadtn, issue: